ircmaxell/ballandchain/README.md

  * rounds

     This is the number of data pointers to lookup when building the hash.
-The default is 10, and the minimum you should use is 4.
-More rounds increases the output size, but increases overall security.
+It is expressed as a power-of-2.
+The minimum is `2` (resulting in using 4 pointers).
+The arbitrary maximum is 62 (maximum 64 bit signed integer power of 2).
+The default is 3, using 8 pointers.

+    Realistically, values of greater than 10 will be useless as the generated hash size increases drastically (by a factor of 2 each time).

+    Increasing this number will provide brute-forcing protection, as it doubles the number of I/O operations required to hash a password.
+This can provide additional protections if the seed file is leaked to an attacker.

  * pointerSize

     This is the size of the pointer to generate.
-The default is 8 bytes.
-You shouldn't have to change this.
-If you do, it will affect the output size of the resultant hash.
+The default will detect the smallest pointer required to access the entire file (a 255 byte file will use a pointer size of 1, a 10GB file will use 5 bytes).

+    You can override the default, but beware that setting too short of a size will raise an error.

  * dataSize